orbitmines/archive/projects/ONGOING Project - Funding.md

 - [x] [[A letter to all university professors whom in may concern (2023) - Project PHD?]]
 	- [ ] Doesn't really align well with the other things I want to do.
 This will probably be a last resort before joining other projects.
 - [x] https://apply.opentech.fund/apply/submissions/16507/#submission-details
 	- Doesn't align with their objectives.
 (Weird?
-Probably didn't communicate that aspect properly - which by default the project enables as infrastructure for that which solves their problems.)
+Probably didn't communicate that aspect properly - which by default the project enables as infrastructure for that which solves their problems.).
+Definitely didn't make that obvious.

 ##### Dead ones
 - [x] https://www.heliumgrant.org/